 - Grade 43 is also commonly labeled as High-Test Chain or G-4 chain and is comprised of carbon steel, which is known for its high tensile strength and wear resistance.
 This makes Grade 43 the optimal choice for applications such as:

 - Heavy duty trucking

 - Guard chains

 - Container securement

-- Grade 43 High Test Chain in Hot Galvanized and Self-Colored Finish
+- Grade 43 Chains with High Test Hot Galvanized and Self-Colored Finish

 - High Test Boomer/Binding Chains

 Grade 70 chain is about 20 percent stronger than Grade 43.
-It is made from heat-treated carbon steel that is incredibly sturdy and durable.
-Grade 70 chain typically comes in a gold chromate finish for easy identification – as well as protection from abrasion and scratches.
-Grade 70 chain is also commonly embossed with a number 7, 70, or 700 on each link.
+It is made from a heat-treated carbon steel that is incredibly sturdy and durable.
+Grade 70 industrial chains typically come in a gold chromate finish for easy identification – as well as protection from abrasion and scratches.
+Grade 70 chain is also usually embossed with a number 7, 70, or 700 on each link.